A Complete Guide for Promoting Your Mobile App

 Promote & Engage

 Now that you know who your audience is, it’s time to start approaching them on social media.
-And while all popular networks make a fine platform for doing so, Twitter seems to be a best tool for making an initial contact, simply because it’s packed with tech-savvy people your industry benefits the most from.
+And while all popular networks make a fine platform for doing so, Twitter seems to be the best tool for making an initial contact, simply because it’s packed with tech-savvy people your industry benefits the most from.

 The way you prioritize your social media presence will depend on the very nature of your app and your target audience – LinkedIn, for instance, is perhaps the best choice if your app is business-related, while the new buzz-maker Snapchat is most suitable for targeting young, mobile phone-addicted millennials.